Why Classical Christian?

 Briefly, the aim of CCE is to form the affections of children to be more like Christ and to love the Good, True, and Beautiful.

-• Are all Educational models similar?
+• Are all Educational models equal?

-• What Makes CCE unique?
+• What makes Classical Education unique?

 Aquinas.
 Luther.
 Washington.
 Lewis.
-History’s brightest minds, bravest reformers, and boldest leaders shared one key commonality: they all received a Classical Christian Education.
+The West’s brightest minds, bravest reformers, and boldest leaders shared one key commonality: they all received a Classical Christian Education.
 This is because parents and educators across the millennia reached the same conclusion: CCE best feeds the mind, fills the heart, and nurtures the soul, through essential differentiators absent in even most modern Christian schools.

 • What does all that Classical jargon mean?

-• Aren't the Liberal Arts "liberal?"
+• Are the Liberal Arts actually "Liberal"?

 The Latin root “liber” roughly translates to “freedom” or “liberty”, so the Liberal Arts are the subjects a person studies in order to become an independent individual capable of thriving peacefully in a free society.
 Numerous studies have proven that private Religious schools, particularly Classical Christian ones, create more engaged and informed citizens.